karin-lu/meme-generator/RESOURCES.md

 - https://youtu.be/5s8Ol9uw-yM

-Futhermore, at the very beginning of this project we created a Figma document to envision the style and all the potential features what we originally wanted to implement. https://www.figma.com/file/Dl99vv5YBSwoluOsSbNeMq/Meme-generator?node-id=0%3A1&t=Kj5h7qwHHF7SwBMH-1
+P.S.: At the very beginning of this project we created a Figma document to envision the style and all the potential features what we originally wanted to implement. https://www.figma.com/file/Dl99vv5YBSwoluOsSbNeMq/Meme-generator?node-id=0%3A1&t=Kj5h7qwHHF7SwBMH-1